lionelvillard/kcp-knative/README.md

    webhook                 1/0     1            1           82s
    ```

+   > Note: there is a kcp bug setting default `replicas` to 0 instead of 1

 6. Install the networking layer.
 This guide uses [net-kourier](https://github.com/knative-sandbox/net-kourier).

    ```shell
    kubectl apply -f https://github.com/knative/net-kourier/releases/download/knative-v1.6.0/kourier.yaml
    ```

-7. Since KCP does not support admission controllers yet the config map validating
+7. Since KCP does not support service-based admission controllers yet the config map validating
    webhook needs to be deleted:

    ```shell